eclab/grains/evolution/README.md

 ## Bright and Dark Partials

-Evolution has two spectral envelopes.
-The "Dark" envelope cuts down higher frequencies linearly.
-The "Light" envelope does not.
-For each envelope we have the same eight choices of partial frequency combinations: so there are sixteen choices in all.
+Evolution has three spectral envelopes: left-to-right: Dark, Medium, and Bright.
+The "Dark" envelope cuts down higher frequencies exponentially.
+The "Bright" envelope does not.
+The "Medium" envelope is in-between.
+For each envelope we have the same eight choices of partial frequency combinations: so there are 24 choices in all.

 ## Triggering

-If you turn the Rate knob (Pot 3) to the far LEFT, so the Rate is Zero, then Evolution will instead change to new random partial amplitudes when you provide a trigger.
+If you turn the Evolution Rate knob (Pot 3) to the far LEFT, so the Rate is Zero, then Evolution will instead change to new random partial amplitudes when you provide a trigger.
 Note that Mozzi only checks for triggers 100 times in a second: if your trigger is faster than 1/100 a second, it may not be seen.

 ## Adjusting Tracking